 New Classics Destined to become Traditional German Games

-These Games have been on the Market for a few years… and show up in lots of German Households.
+These games have been on the market for a few years and are on the shelves in many German households.
 Why?
 Because they are GREAT FAMILY GAMES!
 Why not give them a try today?
 Who knows, you might find a new Favorite!

 Zug um Zug- Ticket to Ride

-Making train routes across the US or Europe may not seem that exciting, but when you are competing with others to collect the right cards… and keep them from using your routes, it’s a blast.
-I taught my kids to play when they were 8, but enjoy playing the game with adults too.
-Over the years, many different editions of the game with different maps and fun variations that change the game slightly have appeared, including a special (highly collectible and expensive) Marklin train edition… but I love the original.
+Making train routes across the US or Europe may seem like something other than that exciting, but when you are competing with others to collect the right cards… and keep them from using your routes, it’s a blast.
+I taught my kids to play when they were 8, but I enjoy playing the game with adults, too.
+Over the years, many different editions of the game with different maps and fun variations that change the game slightly, including a special (highly collectible and expensive) Marklin train edition… but I love the original.
+There’s even a new “easier” edition called My First Ticket to Ride, for younger players.

 Labyrinth